 West Chester University offers several crime prevention and security awareness programs for students and employees.
 A common theme of all programs is to encourage students and employees to be aware of their responsibility for their own.
 These programs are offered by request.
-As students prepare to come to West Chester and upon their arrival on campus The Department of Public Safety will provide information on personal safety and residence hall security.
+As students prepare to come to West Chester and upon their arrival on campus the Office of Residence Life and Housing Assignments along with University Student Housing and The Department of Public Safety to provide information on personal safety and residence hall security.
 Programs include:

-R.A.D.
-(RAPE AGGRESSION DEFENSE).
+• R.A.D.
+(Rape Aggression Defense).